 If you’re looking for landscape plants, I recommend Edible Landscapes in Afton, Virginia.

-If you want a kitchen herb, Wegman’s sells Basil, Mint, Thyme, Rosemary, and Cilantro plants right in their produces section.
+If you want a kitchen herb, Wegman’s sells Basil, Mint, Thyme, Rosemary, and Cilantro plants right in their produce section.
 You’ll just need to buy a pot elsewhere as the roots of these plants outgrow their starter pots quickly.